geudde/attic-chest/pages/13.reference/01.porden/docs.md

 And marvelled much how envy found a place
 In that fair breast, and love-inspiring face ■
-And some, whose minds a kindred thought conceal'd, 660 In specious guise their lurking envy veil'd :
+And some, whose minds a kindred thought conceal'd, 660 In specious guise their lurking envy veil'd:
 " Twas true their queen was gracious, good and fair,
-" Yet other nymphs might with her charms compare ;
+" Yet other nymphs might with her charms compare;
 " And it was hard, must be by all confest,
 " To see one nymph thus rais'd o'er all the rest,
 " And more for her, once destin'd for the throne,